 Hike from Fira to Oia

 Although this activity might take you most of the day, it’s worth the try.
-If you’re fond of walks and awe-inspiring panoramas, check the walking path that connects the villages of Fira and Oia.
+If you’re fond of walks and awe-inspiring panoramas, check out the walking path connecting the villages of Fira and Oia.
 Depending on your fitness level and pace, the road can take from 3 to 6 hours.

 The walk rewards you with stunning views of the sea, the Caldera, and the whitewashed caves on the side of the mountain.

 Bear in mind that the trail is made of loose gravel, so comfortable hiking shoes are a must.
-Do bring a hat, a water bottle, and apply sunscreen even in spring and fall.
-And do not be discouraged about the walking time, if it gets too hard, you can leave the trail and grab a taxi!
+Bring a hat and a water bottle, and apply sunscreen even in spring and fall.
+Do not be discouraged by the walking time; if it gets too hard, you can leave the trail and grab a taxi!

 Rent a Car to Explore the South

-Vlychada, Agios Giorgos, Perissa, are some of the southern beaches you can check out on the island.
-Perissa, is another black beach, more quiet and relaxed than Kamari, with great places to eat and spend some lazy time relaxing by the sea.
+Vlychada, Agios Giorgos, and Perissa are some of the southern beaches you can check out on the island.
+Perissa is another black beach, more quiet and relaxed than Kamari, with great places to eat and spend some lazy time relaxing by the sea.

 Further south, Agios Giorgos, an extension of Perissa, is a favorite place on Santorini for water sports.